Bulletproof (Hush album)

-Bulletproof is the third studio album by American rapper Hush from Detroit, Michigan.
+Bulletproof is the third studio album by American rapper Hush.
 It was released on August 23, 2005, via Geffen Records.
 The album features guest appearances from Eminem, Kuniva, Bizarre and Swifty McVay from D12, Bareda and Lo-Down from Raw Collection, and guitarist Phil Campbell.
-The album debuted at number 83 on the Top R&B/Hip-Hop Albums and number 39 on the Heatseekers Albums in the United States.
+Bulletproof debuted at number 83 on the Billboard Top R&B/Hip-Hop Albums chart and number 39 on the Heatseekers Albums chart.

-The album contains some of the songs from The Contender (TV series).
+Bulletproof contains some of the songs from the reality TV series The Contender.
 A clean version of "Fired Up" is used in the 2005 video game Need for Speed: Most Wanted.
 The song "The March" was featured on ×X×: State of the Union (Music from the Motion Picture).